Best Funeral Songs 2025 - Top Memorial Music & Funeral Playlist

 Younger generations favor this peaceful, hopeful version

-Precious Lord, How Great Thou Art, In the Garden
+Precious Lord, How Great Thou Art, songs from their era

 by Traditional